Social-Evolution-and-Behavior/anTraX/docs/quickstart.md

 In this tutorial, we will track a small example dataset, included with anTraX.
-The dataset consists of a thirty minutes recording of a colony of 16  *Ooceraea biroi* ants, split into 6 video files, each of  5 minutes duration.
+The dataset consists of a thirty minute recording of a colony of 16  *Ooceraea biroi* ants, split into 6 video files, each of  5 minutes duration.
 This dataset is a short segment of the longer [J16 benchmark dataset](datasets.md#dataset-j16), which is also available for dowload together with all the other benchmark datasets.
 Unlike these larger datasets, the JS16 dataset is appropriate to track on a laptop/desktop computer in a reasonable time.

 All commands in the tutorial are to be entered in the bash terminal of your system, in the same environment anTraX was installed into.